 About Jefferson County Public Library

 Jefferson County Public Library (JCPL) is the third largest public library in the state of Colorado.
-Our mission is to meet the changing needs of our communities by providing information and environments that promote personal growth and community transformation.
-A JCPL library card is the smartest card in your wallet, giving you access to an online library that operates 24 hours per day, seven days per week, a network of 10 libraries, a Bookmobile, a Traveling Children’s Library and offsite computer and Internet classes provided throughout the county, as well as books, periodicals, CDs and DVDs, audio and eBooks, and computer and Internet resources.
+Our mission is to help build an educated and vibrant community by providing equal access to information and opportunities.
+A JCPL library card is the smartest card in your wallet, giving you access to an online library that operates 24 hours per day, seven days per week, a network of 10 libraries, a Bookmobile, a Mobile Computer Training Classroom, and robust outreach programs, as well as books, periodicals, CDs and DVDs, audio and eBooks, and computer and Internet resources.
 For more information contact your local library or visit jeffcolibrary.org.